TabularEditor/TabularEditorDocs/te3/other/downloads.md

 ﻿---
+uid: downloads
-title: Importing Tables
+title: All downloads
 author: Daniel Otykier
+updated: 2021-09-06
 ---
-# Tabular Editor 3 Downloads
+# All downloads

 This page provides download and installation instructions for Tabular Editor 3.